 Grantees are responsible for managing the day-to-day operations of their grant.
 To fulfill their role in regard to the stewardship of federal funds, NIH awarding offices monitor grants to identify potential problems and areas where technical assistance might be necessary.
 This active monitoring is accomplished through review of reports and correspondence from the grantee, audit reports, site visits, and other information available to NIH.

-HHS grant payments may be made by one of several advance payment methods, including SMARTLINK II/ACH, CASHLINE/ACH, or cash request, or by cash request on a reimbursement basis.
-The Office of Financial Management (OFM) makes payments under grants to foreign or international organizations, awards to individuals, and awards to agencies of the federal government.
+HHS grant payments may be made by one of several advance payment methods, including SMARTLINK II/ACH, CASHLINE/ACH, or cash request, or by cash request on a reimbursement basis, as specified in the NoA.
 Additional information on payment is in the NIH Grants Policy Statement.

 Applicant organizations are required to have financial systems in place to monitor their grant expenditures.
 NIH monitors grantee expenditures under individual grants within each budget period and within the overall project period.
 The funding that NIH provides for each budget period is based on an assessment of the effort to be performed during that period and the grantee’s associated budget, including the availability of “un-obligated” balances.
 Although NIH allows its grantees flexibilities with respect to re-budgeting (see “Administrative Requirements—Changes in Project and Budget” in the NIH Grants Policy Statement), NIH expects the rate and types of expenditures to be consistent with the approved project and budget and may question or restrict expenditures that appear inconsistent with these expectations.